History and role

 Administration

-Decisions of the High Court are binding on all lower courts until overruled by the Court of Appeal or Supreme Court.
+Decisions of the High Court are binding on all lower courts unless overruled by the Court of Appeal or Supreme Court.
 Because of its position in the judicial structure, the High Court is the court to which application is made for authoritative declarations of law.

-• Appeals from jury trials in the District Court go directly to the Court of Appeal.
+• appeals from jury trials in the District Court go directly to the Court of Appeal;

-• Appeals from the Employment Court on questions of law are taken directly to the Court of Appeal.
+• appeals from the Employment Court on questions of law are taken directly to the Court of Appeal;

-• Appeals from the Māori Appellate Court go directly to the Court of Appeal.
+• appeals from the Māori Appellate Court go directly to the Court of Appeal.

 Structure of the courts

 The obligation to supervise by judicial review is exercised both under common law inherent powers and under the Judicial Review Procedure Act 2016 .
 The power to supervise is central to the maintenance of law through judicial process.
 The High Court has no power, however, to supervise Parliament.
 The High Court cannot invalidate Acts of Parliament.
-TOP

 Jurisdiction